On infinite staircases in toric symplectic four-manifolds: The existence of the Fano staircases

 Except for $ \C P^2_3\# 4\overline{\C P}^2_1$, these manifolds may be endowed with toric actions.
 The corresponding Delzant polygons are displayed in Figure~\ref{fig:delzant}.
 Our first step is to apply mutations to the Delzant polygons to produce a base diagram that is a triangle with two nodal rays when $J=2$ and a quadrilateral with three nodal rays when $J=3$.
 For $\C P^2_3\# 4\overline{\C P}^2_1$, we use Vianna's trick \cite[\S3.2]{vianna} to find an appropriate ATF on this manifold.
 Specifically, we begin with the ATF on $\C P^2_3\# 3\overline{\C P}^2_1$ given in Figure~\ref{fig:3-1-1-1-pregame}(e).
 This ATF has a smooth toric corner at the origin where we may perform a toric blowup of symplectic size $1$, resulting in an ATF on $\C P^2_3\# 4\overline{\C P}^2_1$.
 These initial maneuvers are described in Appendix~\ref{ap:atfs} and the results are shown in Figure~\ref{fig:pregame}.

 We now want to show that for any $0<\varepsilon<1$,

 where $M$ is the compact manifold from our list.
-We achieve this by showing that the base diagram obtained at each additional mutation contains the triangle with vertices $(0,0)$, $\left(\frac{g(n)+g(n+J)}{g(n+J)},0\right),\left(0,\frac{g(n+1)+g(n+1+J)}{g(n+1)} \right)$.
-We proceed by induction.
+We achieve this by showing that the base diagram obtained at each additional mutation contains the triangle with vertices

+We will proceed by induction.
+We will include the details for the first few steps in two worked examples in the case $J=2$ in Example~\ref{ex:worked1} and $J=3$ in Example~\ref{ex:worked2}.

 In Table~\ref{tab:sigma}, we record the additional data we will need for our recursive mutation procedure.

 We now treat separately the cases where $J=2$ and $J=3$, starting with $J=2$.
 In this case, starting with base diagrams in Figure~\ref{fig:pregame} and continuing to apply mutations, all further base diagrams will be triangles.
-The induction hypothesis is that the triangle $\Delta_n$ has side lengths $a_n,b_n,c_n$, nodal rays $v_n$ and $u_n$ and hypotenuse direction vector $w_n$ as shown in Figure~\ref{fig:trianglen}(a) , and that the matrix that takes $\Delta_n$ to $\Delta_{n+1}$ is $M_n$:
+Following the notation in Figure~\ref{fig:trianglen}(a), we will repeatedly apply mutation at the vertex on the positive $y$-axis, along the nodal ray $v_n$ emanating from that vertex.
+The induction hypothesis is that the triangle $\Delta_n$ has side lengths $a_n,b_n,c_n$, nodal rays $v_n$ and $u_n$, hypotenuse direction vector $w_n$ as shown in Figure~\ref{fig:trianglen}(a), and matrix that takes $\Delta_n$ to $\Delta_{n+1}$ is $M_n$:

 where $\sigma_n$ is as in Table~\ref{tab:sigma}.

 The base case is immediate from Figure~\ref{fig:pregame}.
 For the induction step, we must check first that the matrix $M_n$ is indeed performing the mutation from $\Delta_n$ to $\Delta_{n+1}$, that is: \begin{enumerate} \item $M_n v_n=v_n$ , \item $M_nw_n=\begin{psmallmatrix} 0\\1 \end{psmallmatrix}$ , and \item$\det(M_n)=1$. \end{enumerate} We must also check that this transformation gives rise to the new data of $\Delta_{n+1}$: \begin{enumerate} \item $w_{n+1}=M_n \begin{psmallmatrix} -1\\0 \end{psmallmatrix}$ , \item $v_{n+1}=M_n u_n$ , \item $u_{n+1}=-v_n$ , \item $a_{n+1}=a_n+c_n$ , \item $b_{n+1}=a_n\, \frac{1^\text{st} \text{ entry of } v_n }{2^\text{nd} \text{ entry of } v_n }$ , and \item $c_{n+1}=b_n-b_{n+1}$. \end{enumerate}